aimms/documentation/webui/widget-options.rst

 #. *state*: This is the state for the action, i.e. Active (displayed and clickable), Inactive (displayed and not clickable) and Hidden.
 By default, the state is Hidden.

 .. tip::
     If you find it difficult to browse the icon list, navigate to `IcoMoon List <https://icomoon.io/#preview-ultimate>`_ and find an icon.
 Hover over the desired icon and write down the icon name.
-Append 'aimms-" to the selected icon name when adding it to the model. eg: The icon name is calculator.
-In AIMMS it needs to be aimms-calculator.
+Append 'aimms-" to the selected icon name when adding it to the model.
+For example: if the icon name is "calculator", then in AIMMS it needs to be "aimms-calculator".

     `Custom icons <folder.html#custom-icon-sets>`_ can also be used if required.